pcengines/apu2-documentation/docs/cold_reset.md

 Also triggered through PMxC4.
 Reset is done after setting bit 0 (Reset), but only if bit 7 (ResetEn) was set.
 They need to be set with two separate writes.
-Performs "soft PCI reset", which is a warm reset.
+Performs "soft PCI reset" (SoftPciRst in PMxC0), which is a warm reset.

 ### Forcing cold reset from started OS